relaycorp/veraid-website/index.md

 nav_order: 0
 ---

-# Vera: Domain names without the Internet
+# VeraId: Domain names without the Internet

-Vera will be a protocol to authenticate users and organisations, as well as any content they produce.
+VeraId will be a protocol to authenticate users and organisations, as well as any content they produce.
 It'll leverage the existing DNS infrastructure without actually using the Internet.

-Apps will use Vera to verify the authenticity and integrity of any type of data, and thus reliably attribute it to an organisation (like `acme.com`) or a member of an organisation (like `alice.smith` of `acme.com`).
+Apps will use VeraId to verify the authenticity and integrity of any type of data, and thus reliably attribute it to an organisation (like `acme.com`) or a member of an organisation (like `alice.smith` of `acme.com`).

 ## Use cases

-Vera can improve existing systems in many ways, such as:
+VeraId can improve existing systems in many ways, such as:

 - Avoiding phishing in offline communication apps (the _raison d'être_ of this project).
 - Signing documents or software without gatekeepers like Adobe.